What are the early signs of dementia?

-A person with dementia might not remember how to do basic tasks they’ve always done, like getting dressed for the day or turning the television on.
+A person with dementia might not remember how to do basic and familiar tasks they’ve always done, like getting dressed for the day or turning the television on.
 They may even forget how to prepare a meal they’ve cooked for years, or if they do remember, they may not only forget to serve it, but also forget they made it.
 While it can be difficult for a person living with dementia to perform activities they may have once loved, the need to do so often isn’t diminished.
-Therefore it’s important to find activities that engage them and bring pleasure to their everyday lives.
+Therefore it’s important to find activities that engage them and bring pleasure to their everyday live.

 5. Problems finding the right words